Answers about Funds Availability

 In the case of exceptions, the regulation provides that banks may extend the availability schedule by a reasonable period of time.
 Here are some examples:

-- An extension of one business day for next-day availability items
+- An extension of one business day for checks that are drawn on, and deposited into, the same bank

-- An extension of up to five business days for large deposits
+- An extension of up to six business days for funds deposited into an ATM not owned by the bank

 Therefore, a local check that had an exception hold would generally have seventh business day availability.
 The bank may be able to extend the availability for a longer period of time, but it must be able to prove that the additional time is reasonable.